Those magnificent links

 o

-the displayed text does not have to reflect the destination
+the displayed text on the home site does not have to

 o